Bhandardara

+Tourist attractions

 Bhandardara is home to Mount Kalsubai, the highest peak (5400 ft) in Maharashtra.

 Another tourist attraction is the Wilson Dam on the Pravara River, which was built in 1910.
 The Umbrella Falls also draw visitors, although it can be seen only during the monsoons between July and October.
 About 10 km away from Shendi Village is the Randhaa Waterfalls.
 The Ratangad fort is around 22 km from Shendi/ Bhandardara, and is connected by both roadway, and ferry across the Lake Arthur.
 On the Kalsubai side, at the far end of a 22 km roadway across forests and tribal villages, is Konkankada from where there are views of the plains.
-Harishchandragad is another nearby mountain hiking spot with ancient temples on top.
+Harishchandragad is another nearby mountain hiking spot with an ancient temple on top.

-Bhandardara has a number of treking and hiking routes, including a small trek to Ratangad fort, which is reached by boat over a small lake near the village Ratanwadi.
+Bhandardara has a number of treking and hiking routes, including a trek to Ratangad fort, which is reached by boat over a small lake near the village Ratanwadi.

-Ratanwadi is known for its boat rides.
-Ratangad is a fortress situated at the edge of ghats with a number of water cisterns and caves.
-It also commands views all around and is said to be the favourite fort of the Maratha king, Shivaji.